ValeryAndreevichPushkarev/PositionalEncoding/README.md

 Can be useful in mobile GPU, server TPU and NPU and other things.
 Just make computations, before output to memory decode result into standart binary encoding.
 With heat of 4 transistors switches (for 2b,4b and so).

 Minuses - about 4 times more memory consumption.
+(BTW, to get exaOP on 1 Ghz you need only 1 mb of sram, with about 1m blocks, so 4 mb of sram isnt problem)

 TODO:
 Supress check for too giant OR (limited by current, btw in that scheme only one input of OR is active).